 For remote participation at events, the built-in camera and microphone on laptops or mobile devices is usually not sufficient.
 To get a better quality link between locations, a separate camera with a microphone designed to pick up sound in larger spaces is needed.

-Minimum for an individual joining a remote event
+Minimum recommended hardware for an individual joining a remote event

 - laptop with a camera